 - The internet is not one place but two: (1) the open web that is available to anyone with an internet connection; (2) the licensed web where content is made available to fee-paying institutions.

-- Much of the research that is published is never put on the open web, but is part of the licensed web available on a subscription basis.
+- Most published research is never put on the open web, but is part of the licensed web available on a subscription basis.

 - University libraries pay to subscribe to many journals on the licensed web, as well as subject-specific databases that search these journals or aggregate journal repositories.